Roth Conversion Strategy

 Contribution Limits 2025 |

-$7,000 under 50, $8,000 50+ contributions must be earned income MAGI of less than $165,000 if single or head of household MAGI of less than $236,000 if married filing jointly |
+$7,000 under age 50, $8,000 50+ contributions must be earned income MAGI of less than $165,000 if Single or Head of Household MAGI of less than $236,000 if married filing jointly |

 Tax Rates

 The United States uses a progressive tax rate that increases as your taxable income increases.
 In other words, the more you make the higher percentage you pay.
-The following marginal tax brackets are in effect for tax year 2025 based on your filing status:
+The following tax brackets are in effect for tax year 2025 based on your filing status:

 Each filing status has a standard deduction which can be used to exempt the first part of your income from taxes.
-You can think of this as a marginal tax rate of 0%.
+You can think of this as a tax rate of 0%.
 Taxpayers may itemize their tax return and exceed the standard deduction above if their situation warrants.
+You can use the tool below to see the breakdown of income into marginal tax brackets: